 Image: Joseph Wright of Derby, The Orrery, c.
 1766.

 Vincent van Gogh, Starry Night over the Rhone, 1888.
-(Predictable, I know — but a variation on the usual, and a gorgeous painting).Explore posts in the same categories: brain candy, Science comment below, or link to this permanent URL from your own site.
+(Predictable, I know — but a variation on the usual, and a gorgeous painting).brain candy, Science comment below, or link to this permanent URL from your own site.